Maura McGurk Again Chosen as Featured Artist at climate/gallery

 “So we finally found it, had just enough time to have a quick drink and a gay kiss–and then we were on our way back to the airport or we would have missed our flight.
 It felt dangerous and exhilarating and silly all at the same time.
 I mean, what’s the big deal?

 “It was a whirlwind trip but very significant.
 Symbolic.
-I came home and began painting The Lavender Menace series, which deals with the ongoing struggle by gays for acceptance, and stories that have been in the news recently, and my personal thoughts about that.”
+I came home and began painting The Lavender Menace series, which deals with the ongoing struggle for acceptance, and stories that have been in the news recently, and my personal thoughts about that.”